 Choline has been reported to have a soothing effect on Noopept users getting used to the smart drug.

-Because some may experience headaches in the initial stages of taking Noopept, adding a quality choline source such as of Alpha GPC will help you avoid the nagging headaches and reap only the benefits of Noopept.
+Because some may experience headaches in the initial stages of taking Noopept, adding a quality choline source such as of Alpha GPC may help you avoid the nagging headaches and reap only the benefits of Noopept.

 300 mg of Choline has been reported to be an effective dosage when used side by side with Noopept.